zeldaret/mm/docs/tutorial/other_functions.md

 ```
 3f0:    andi    t0,v0,0xff                        r  153 3f0:    andi    t1,v0,0xff
 ```
 somehow we skipped over `t0`.
 Where is this in the code?
-We have the line numbers down the middle, we havoe `--source` if you want to see the code explicitly, or you can do it the old-fashioned way, and work it out from nearby function calls.
+The `153` in the middle is the line number in the C file (the `3f0`s are the offsets into the assembly file), we have `--source` if you want to see the code explicitly, or you can do it the old-fashioned way, and work it out from nearby function calls.
 In this case, `func_80C10148` is run straight after, and the only place that is called is
 ```C
     temp_v0_2 = func_80152498(&globalCtx->msgCtx);
     if (temp_v0_2 == 2) {